Drawdown

 What exactly does a drawdown measure?

 A drawdown measures the decline from a prior peak to a later trough.
 It is not just the size of a loss on one day.
-It captures the cumulative retreat from the last high and remains relevant until the earlier peak is recovered.
+It captures the cumulative retreat from the last high, the time spent below that high, and the unresolved state that persists until repair occurs.

 Can a market be volatile without a major drawdown?